faranalytics/port_agent/README.md

 ### BroadcastChannels
 Port Agent supports one to one communication over a `MessagePort`.  `BroadcastChannel`s are not presently supported.

-### Support for Other Communication Medium
+### Support for Other Communication Systems
 Port Agent is focused on supporting communication over `MessagePort`s.
-Port Agent will not support communication over other communication systems e.g., `Socket`s.
+Port Agent will not support communication over other communication systems e.g., `Socket`s, `Cluster` IPC messages.